 The next section of the syllabus looks at business valuation.
 Candidates must be able to value both financial assets, such as ordinary shares and bonds, and a business as a whole.
 Evaluation of financial choices is a key theme here and candidates are expected to be able to discuss, as well as apply, a range of valuation methods.

 The final section of the syllabus looks at risk management in relation to foreign currency risk and interest rate risk.
 Candidates should have an awareness of the different types of foreign currency and interest rate risk, and of the possible reasons why these arise.
 Candidates will need to be able to evaluate and apply both internal and external risk management (hedging) methods, using the methods identified in the syllabus.
 Note that evaluation of derivative-based hedging methods – such as those using futures, options, and swaps – is not required.

 The main capabilities are described in the syllabus.
-Candidates who successfully pass the F9 exam will be able to:
+Candidates who successfully pass the Financial Management exam will be able to:

 - discuss the role and purpose of the financial management function

 - assess and discuss the impact of the economic environment on financial management

 - discuss and apply working capital management techniques